Bank Runs With and Without Bank Failure: Consequences of Runs for Lending and Real Activity

 $g^y_{c,t-1,t+h}$ is again the symmetric growth rate of aggregate city-level loans or deposits from $t-1$ to $t+h$.
-We consider three mutually exclusive bank distress episodes: (i) run without failure, (ii) failure without a run, and (iii) failure with a run.
-Each measure is defined as the asset-weighted share of banks in a city subject to a given distress episode.
-This exercise allows us to separately study the consequences of episodes that are closer to pure liquidity events from episodes involving bank insolvency.
-This test builds on the exercise of \cite{Baron2021} with local micro-level data.\footnote{\cite{Baron2021} use aggregate cross-country data to study the consequences of (i) panics without bank equity distress, (ii) bank equity distress without panics, and (iii) bank equity distress with panics.}
+We consider two mutually exclusive bank distress episodes: (i) run without failure, and (ii) run with failure.
+Each measure is defined as an indicator variable for whether a city is subject to a given distress episode in year $t$.
+This exercise allows us to distinguish the consequences of episodes that are closer to pure liquidity events from those involving bank insolvency.
+Given that the likelihood of failure conditional on a run is strongly predictable based on bank fundamentals, this exercise complements the previous analysis on runs across banks with strong and weak fundamentals.
+However, instead of using an \textit{ex ante} measure of bank health, here we use an \textit{ex post} measure of bank distress.

-\Cref{fig:city_level_dynamics} presents the results from estimating \Cref{LP2}.
+Panels (e) and (f) in \Cref{fig:city_level_dynamics} present the results from estimating \Cref{LP2}.
 Not all bank distress episodes are alike.
-Bank failures translate into substantially larger deposit and lending contractions than runs without failure.
-Runs without failure lead to a small and temporary decline in deposits that recovers after a few years.
-The effect on loans is more persistent but modest in size.
+Runs with failure translate into substantially larger contractions in city-level deposits and lending than runs without failure.
+Runs without failure lead to a modest decline in city-level deposits that is borderline statistically significant.
+The effect on loans is more persistent and significant, but also modest in size.
 Thus, bank distress involving bank failure is associated with substantially worse lending contractions than episodes with runs that do not result in failure.
-Failures, which are related to bank insolvency, are necessary for bank distress to involve severe local deposit and lending contractions.
+Failures, which are related to bank insolvency, are necessary for bank runs to involve severe local deposit and lending contractions.

-\Cref{fig:city_level_dynamics} further shows that failures with runs lead to slightly worse declines in loans and deposits compared to failures without runs.
-Thus, runs may exacerbate distress in the local banking system.
-This distinction is especially true in the short run.
-In the medium term, the consequences of failures with and without runs are equally severe.

-In terms of magnitudes, \Cref{fig:city_level_dynamics} shows that if 10\% of a city's banks fail without a bank run, total deposits decline immediately by around 7\% and loans fall by 9\%.
-If 10\% of all banks fail \textit{with} a bank run, deposits decline by around 9\% and loans by 12\%.
-In both cases, the effect is persistent, although there is a slight recovery.
-After 5 years, total loans will remain around 7\% lower for both types of distress events.
-In contrast, if 10\% of all banks are subject to a run but do not fail, both deposits and loans decline by less than 2\%.
-While deposits fully recover after four years, loans remain slightly below trend.